EstherAlo/DAREY.IO-Projects/Project7/Project7.md

 sudo setsebool -P httpd_execmem 1
 ```

-- To verify whether NFS was mounted correctly I created a new file called test.md from my web server and checked whether it was visible within my NFS server:
+- To verify whether NFS was mounted correctly I creat a new file called test.md from your web server and check whether it is visible within your NFS server:

 ```
 sudo touch /var/www/test.md